aioimo/meter-reader/README.md

 For b) I need to query the database, looking only for the datapoint added in the last 24 hours, aggregate the total consumption per village, and return the data in specified format.

 *To simulate the external API call, I my approach was to create an "external" route with the specified functionality.

+## Functionality of fake external API route

+The API expects a meter number, and returns the village name.
+The village name is generated modulo 5 of the meter number, so there will be 5 different villages, each with possibly multiple meters.